-- 5.11.9 Given the stressed nature of the water resources within the Midlands Region, and locally from sources that supply Redditch Borough and Bromsgrove District as outlined earlier, the planned measures included within the STWL WRMP for the current AMP5 planning period (2010 to 2015) and beyond to 2035 focus on both demand management measures and use of aquifer storage and recovery projects, with a major infrastructure enhancement and abstraction licence variation to increase deployable output to the Severn (and Birmingham (Elan)) WRZ, rather than the development of new water supply sources per se to address the baseline negative balance of supply for the Severn WRZ through the AMP planning period to 2035. - 5.11.10 It should be noted, however, that until both the NEP AMP4 and AMP5 investigations have been completed, the potential for reductions in deployable output from sources identified as having negative impacts on designated water bodies remains uncertain.
-If reductions in deployable output from these sources are required, then alternative sources as well as other measures will require investigation to ensure that the Severn WRZ remains in a positive balance of supply and demand through the planning period of interest.
-New measures will need to be demonstrated as affordable and environmentally sustainable. - 5.11.11 To mitigate and manage potential negative impacts on water supply to Redditch Borough and Bromsgrove District on outcomes from these environmental investigations, it is important that both LPAs maintain links with the STWL Water Strategy Team.
+Given the stressed nature of the water resources within the Midlands Region, and locally from sources that supply Redditch Borough and Bromsgrove District as outlined earlier, the planned measures included within the STWL WRMP for the current AMP5 planning period (2010 to 2015) and beyond to 2035 focus on both demand management measures and use of aquifer storage and recovery projects, with a major infrastructure enhancement and abstraction licence variation to increase deployable output to the Severn (and Birmingham (Elan)) WRZ, rather than the development of new water supply sources per se to address the baseline negative balance of supply for the Severn WRZ through the AMP planning period to 2035.

+5.11.10 It should be noted, however, that until both the NEP AMP4 and AMP5 investigations have been completed, the potential for reductions in deployable output from sources in deployable output from these sources are required, then alternative sources as well as other measures will require investigation to ensure that the Severn WRZ remains in a positive balance of supply and demand through the planning period of interest.
+New measures will need to be demonstrated as affordable and environmentally sustainable.

+5.11.11 To mitigate and manage potential negative impacts on water supply to Redditch Borough and Bromsgrove District on outcomes from these environmental investigations, it is important that both LPAs maintain links with the STWL Water Strategy Team.
 This is to foster cooperation and develop joint programmes that can achieve common policy objectives in areas such as demand management and water neutrality for new developments and existing STWL customers.